watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_install_docker.md

 ### For Mac and Windows:

-Go to the Rancher Desktop [homepage](https://rancherdesktop.io/) and download the appropriate installer for your OS , then proceed to install using your respective installer file which should help install the software automatically on your machine
+Go to the Rancher Desktop [homepage](https://rancherdesktop.io/) and download the appropriate installer for your OS, then proceed to install using your respective installer file which should help install the software automatically on your machine

 ### For Linux (non RHEL and Fedora related distributions):